 The historic building at 1413 Webberville Road, near 12th and Springdale, has housed different venues for over 50 years.
 Lincoln Drive Inn opened its doors in 1962, followed by RC’s and TC’s Lounge.
 TC’s Lounge operated for 33 years and Sahara Lounge opened in 2011, carrying on the tradition of great live music in a relaxed atmosphere.

 About the Owners

-A native Austinite, Topaz is well known around Austin performing in Golden Dawn Arkestra and Mudphonic, as well as other local acts on tenor sax, keyboards, vocals, guitar and harmonica!
-His musical career was launched when he was a teenager, playing for tips on 6th St. and included a 10 year stint in NYC.
+A native Austinite, Topaz is well known around Austin performing in Golden Dawn Arkestra and Mudphonic, as well as other local acts on tenor sax, keyboards, vocals, guitar and harmonica.
+His musical career was launched when he was a teenager, playing for tips on 6th St. in Austin, TX and included a ten year stint in NYC.